Electrotactile feedback applications for hand and arm interactions: A systematic review, meta-analysis, and future directions: Electrotactile Feedback Applications For Hand Arm Interactions

 Observing the advantages the electrotactile feedback brings to the control of prosthetic hands, one would reasonably expect these advantages would also apply to the teleoperation of robotic hands and other mechatronics.
-However, a significant difference between prosthetic and robotic-teleoperation is that the feedback is non-somatotopic (i.e., the feedback is applied on a anatomical part which is in-distance from the moving/interactive anatomical part) while in the latter is somatotopic (i.e., the feedback is appied on the corresponding anatomical part which initiates the actions).
-Hence, in teleoperation, the user expects to receive the haptic feedback on the same area of the hand with the corresponding area of the robotic hand which makes the contact with the target object.
-Nevertheless, despite the essential differences, the studies which have implemented electrotactile feedbakc for teleoperation purposes have produced findings comparable to the findings on prostheses.
+However, a significant difference between prosthetic and robotic-teleoperation is that the feedback is non-somatotopic (i.e., the feedback is applied on an anatomical part which is in-distance from the moving/interactive anatomical part) while in the latter is somatotopic (i.e., the feedback is applied on the corresponding anatomical part which initiates the actions).
+Hence, in teleoperation, the user expects to receive haptic feedback on the same area of the hand with the corresponding area of the robotic hand which makes the contact with the target object.
+Nevertheless, despite the essential differences, the studies which have implemented electrotactile feedback for teleoperation purposes have produced findings comparable to the findings on prostheses.

-Pamungkas and Ward (2013) developed a glove which applies electrotactile feedback on the dorsal area of hand (see (c) in \autoref{fig:HD}), which was implemented for teleoperating a robotic hand~\cite{Pamungkas2013}.
+Pamungkas and Ward \cite{Pamungkas2013} developed a glove that applies electrotactile feedback on the dorsal area of the hand (see (c) in \autoref{fig:HD}), which was implemented for teleoperating a robotic hand.
 In their pilot study, they rendered the sense of touch, which allowed the operator to successfully place a peg in a hole~\cite{Pamungkas2013}.
-In a subsequent pilot study, they tele-operated a robotic drill through immersive VR, where the operator performed a drilling with dexterity and accuracy~\cite{Pamungkas2015b}.
-In Pamungkas and Ward (2016) pilot study, they used the same glove to convey the sensation of contacts in immersive VR for diverse use cases such as playing with a virtual bouncing ball, setting up a campfire, feeling different surface textures, and shooting a gun~\cite{Pamungkas2016}.
-While these are promising results, pilot system-testing studies (e.g., N = 1-3), like the aforementioned studies, are inadequate for providing reliable results and conclusions.
+In a subsequent pilot study, they tele-operated a robotic drill through immersive VR, where the operator performed drilling with dexterity and accuracy~\cite{Pamungkas2015b}.
+In Pamungkas and Ward \cite{Pamungkas2016} pilot study, they used the same glove to convey the sensation of contacts in immersive VR for diverse use cases such as playing with a virtual bouncing ball, setting up a campfire, feeling different surface textures, and shooting a gun.